 Feeling the Source of Bad

-Inside himself, Gnood knows he must find the source of darkness, and Gnood has a strong sense of where to find it, but he does not tell Karl.
-Once he has found the origin of bad, he must touch it, and this touch would turn it around.
+Inside himself, Gnood knows he must find the source of darkness, and Gnood has a strong sense of where to discover it, but he does not tell Karl.
+Once he has located the origin of bad, he must touch it, and this touch would turn it around.
 He knew this deed could change him too and his friendship with Karl could be destroyed; or worse, it could mean his end.